maximilianrutz/H5Manipulator/README.md

 ## Installation
 First, download this github repository:
-1. Click on the green "Clone or Download" Button
+1. Click on the green "Code" Button
 2. Click on "Download Zip"
 3. Unpack the zip file locally